-Dogs, especially puppies, are notorious for chewing on electrical wires and cords which can cause electrocution.
+Dogs, especially puppies, are notorious for chewing on electrical wires and cords, which can cause electrocution.
 The rapid jolts of electricity will lead to cardiac arrest in the animal as the heart's natural electrical impulses are disrupted.

 Heartworm infestation is sneaky and deadly.
 An infected animal might not show any signs of being sick until the heart is completely invaded by the parasites.
-Once a full colony of adult heartworms are attacking the organ, the heart can stop functioning.
+Once a full colony of adult heartworms is attacking the organ, the heart can stop functioning.